Indigenous trustee joins Limestone District School Board in 'historic' change | CBC News

-Kelly Maracle is 'well-qualified' for the role, says Mohawks of the Bay of Quinte chief
+Kelly Maracle has worked in community, at the board and for Queen's

-Kelly Maracle has spent years working as an educator, but her latest role will offer her a chance to share an Indigenous approach to learning and speak up for students in a new way.
+Kelly Maracle has spent years working as an educator, but her latest role will offer her a chance to share her approach to learning and speak up for students in a new way.

-Maracle, who is Mohawk and from Tyendinaga Mohawk Territory, has been named as the first ever designated Indigenous trustee with the Limestone District School Board.
+Maracle, who is Mohawk from Tyendinaga Mohawk Territory, has been named as the first designated Indigenous trustee with the Limestone District School Board, which is based in Kingston, Ont.

 "I'm really excited that we have a voice at the table," she said.
 "I'm excited that Indigenous education has a place within the mainstream system."